InSPIRe- Institute for Sports Performance and Innovative Research

 PRIMA is the first medical program of its kind specifically designed to maximize performance and minimize injury in masters athletes.
 The program includes studies of musculoskeletal aging in the laboratory and clinical setting.
 This work has been rewarded with grants, publications and national and international presentations as summarized.

-Dr. Vonda Wright and the Performance and Research Initiative for Masters Athletes (PRIMA) at the UPMC Center for Sports Medicine conduct research on an ongoing basis focused on maximizing performance and minimizing injury in masters athletes.
+Dr. Vonda Wright and the Performance and Research Initiative for Masters Athletes (PRIMA) conduct research on an ongoing basis focused on maximizing performance and minimizing injury in masters athletes.
 For more information on aging athlete studies or other research, contact us.

 Dr. Vonda Wright's work on athletes and aging has appeared in several research publications.
 Click on the link of interest to you for more information.